maarten-pennings/I2C-tool/I2Ctest8266/README.md

 (it is the [CCS811](https://github.com/maarten-pennings/CCS811)).
 As I2C master I use an ESP8266.
-I have used the ESP8266 with other slaves (e.g. [iAQ-Core](https://github.com/maarten-pennings/iAQcore)) that require clock stretching, but somehow the ESP8266-CCS811 combo did not workreliably.
+I have used the ESP8266 with other slaves (e.g. [iAQ-Core](https://github.com/maarten-pennings/iAQcore)) that require clock stretching, but somehow the ESP8266-CCS811 combo did not work reliably.

 I had a look at the [I2C bit bang driver](https://github.com/esp8266/Arduino/blob/master/cores/esp8266/core_esp8266_si2c.c).
 In that driver, there are a couple of places with the statement `SCL_HIGH()`.